wolf-math/aaronwolfdev/docs/Coding/javascript/language_reference/string.md

 ## Definition

 A `String` is a sequence of characters used to represent text.
-Strings in JavaScript are immutable—once created, they cannot be changed.
+Strings in JavaScript are immutable, meaning, once created, they cannot be changed.
 Only new strings can be created.

 ```javascript
 typeof "hello"   // "string"